holdenellismain/SpotifyBillboard/README.md

 ## Goals

 - Obtain a dataset from Spotify with characteristics for the top songs from every Billboard Hot 100 week since 1958
-- Analyze the dataset for patterns
+- Analyze the dataset and create visuals
 - Find plausible explanations for patterns in the data

 ## Skills/Tools Used